zach030/tycho-protocol-sdk/docs/indexing/vm-integration/README.md

 ## Example

-We have integrated the **Ambient** protocol as a reference, see `/substreams/ethereum-ambient` for more information.
+We have integrated the **Balancer** protocol as a reference, see `/substreams/ethereum-balancer` for more information.

 ## Step by step